porres/pd-cyclone/README.md

 Some collaborators are already helping coding new objects and updating/fixing old ones, a list of known bugs and things "to do" will be made available with the first release to come from this repository.

+Check more stuff in our wiki page: https://github.com/porres/pd-cyclone/wiki/

 February 22nd 2016 (last edited, april 8th)